refraction-ray/iastu-hpc2-manual/administrators/history/workflow.md

   Workaround: the reason for this issue is missing /tmp/slurmd, which is deleted by tmpreaper if not used for a long time and this will lead failure of slumrd in these nodes.
 So just add ``TMPREAPER_PROTECT_EXTRA='/tmp/slurm*'`` in ``/etc/tmpreaper.conf``.

 * Kibana and possibly its backend ES server become extremely slow to response in recent months.
-ES node may fail due to no obvious reason.
+ES node may fail due to no obvious reason. (maybe due to small heap size memory limitation)

 * Sometimes, ansible could render template host[0] as m instead of master, but it is not something wrong in template writing, since it happens nondeterminsticly! (pay attention to this, **a wrong rendering may lead to crash of ES cluster**)